-- Maintenance of body warmth by insulation - Water/weather proofing of outer clothing layers - The need for transmission of moisture away from the body, particularly when undertaking high physical activity. - The water, snow and windproof characteristics of synthetic fabrics being utilised for outer garments. - Ultraviolet Radiation and wind burn protection - Durability of the clothing
+- Maintenance of body warmth by insulation - High visibility water/weather proofing of outer clothing layers - The need for transmission of moisture away from the body, particularly when undertaking high physical activity. - The water, snow and windproof characteristics of synthetic fabrics being utilised for outer garments. - Ultraviolet Radiation and wind burn protection - Durability of the clothing